How to Plan a Solo Gallery Exhibition (With a Dash of Virgo Energy!)

 Step 3: Timeline, Timeline, Timeline

-Much like planning a wedding putting together a timeline is crucial.
+Much like planning a wedding or an awesome party; putting together a timeline is crucial.
+This will make sure most of everything gets taken care and not forgotten.
 Start from the exhibition date and work backward.
-Consider deadlines for printing promotional materials, framing artwork, and setting up.
-And don’t forget that marketing campaigns on social media plus sending out Invitations via email.
+Consider deadlines for printing promotional materials, framing artwork, photographing the work and all the small details.
+Don’t forget to create those marketing campaigns for social media snail mail Invitations or email.

 Keep in mind some of these tasks you include on your timeline may be time intensive especially when you consider the amount of writing involved.
-So give yourself time to compose, rewrite, a proofreader and edit.
+So give yourself time to compose, rewrite, proofread and edit.

 Step 4: Handle the Logistics (AKA the "Fun" Part)

-This is where your Virgo practicality really gets to shine.
+Not that you got your timeline together, this is where your Virgo practicality really gets to shine.
+Work that list.
 You’ll need to handle everything from arranging transportation for your art and coordinating with the gallery for installation dates.
-For Eye Lounge, it is all my responsibility as the exhibiting artist to decide the date.
-I could start install as early as that Monday prior to the show.
+Each gallery is different and some task may be handled by them.
+Some make sure you know what you are responsible for.
+For Eye Lounge, it is all my responsibility as the exhibiting artist to decide the date I would start install, the layout, and all logistics for any special events happening during my exhibition.

 If you're dealing with fragile pieces, make sure to look into proper crating or professional transportation to avoid any heartbreak.
-Don’t forget the hardware, nails, hammer, leveler, etc. Make checklists, timelines, and, yes, multiple backup plans.
+Don’t forget the hardware, nails, hammer, leveler, etc. Make checklists, know timeline, and, yes, multiple backup plans.

 Virgo Tip: Create a spreadsheet to track every single task.
 Color-code it (because why not?) and add deadlines.
 This will save you so much mental bandwidth in the weeks leading up to the event.